paulbovbel/ros2_tracing/tracetools/QUALITY_DECLARATION.md

 ### Contributor Origin [2.ii]

-All changes must have confirmation of contributor origin.

-`tracetools` does not currently have any automated check for that.
+`tracetools` does not currently have any contributor origin policy.

 ### Peer Review Policy [2.iii]